stanfordnmbl/osim-rl/README.md

     python example.py --visualize --test --model sample

+### Comments

+Note that it will take a while to train this model.
+You can find many tutorials and frameworks on-line.
+Try them out!

 ## Evaluation

 Your task is to build a function `f` which takes current state `observation` (41 dimensional vector) and returns muscle excitations `action` (18 dimensional vector) in a way that maximizes the reward.
 See the Section "Details of the environment" for a more precise description.